-The applicant will seek to design the development in accordance with the Freshwater NES by:
+The applicant will seek to design the development in accordance with the Freshwater NES by:• Ensuring development is not within 10m of the on-site wetland;• Minimising development within 10m from an intermittent stream and providing a 10m buffer from buildings;• Managing the hydrology of the on-site wetland; and

-- Ensuring development is not within 10m of the on-site wetland; - Minimising development within 10m from an intermittent stream and providing a 10m buffer from buildings; and - Managing the hydrology of the on-site wetland. - Ensuring that the proposed boardwalk meets the requirements of Regulations 42 and 56, see below.
+• Ensuring that the proposed boardwalk meets the requirements of Regulations 42 and 56.
+For the assessment against these Regulations, please refer to the attached application form.